-An analogous situation arises in television shows like Star Trek whenever a teleporter goes wrong and two copies of an individual are made.
-It is often argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives and become very different people.
-There appears to be three options for what could happen to us after this sort of branching takes place; either we become one of the potential observers, all of the potential observers, or none of them.
+An analogous situation arises in television shows, like Star Trek, when a transporter goes wrong and two copies of an individual are made.
+It is often argued that they both have an equal right to existence, and all of their former privileges and belongings, yet they may go on to lead very different lives, and become very different people.
+There appears to be three options for what could happen to us when this sort of branching takes place; either we become one of the potential observers, all of the potential observers, or none of them.

 The term 'many minds' was coined by American philosophers David Albert and Barry Loewer in 1988.
-Albert and Loewer relied on a dualistic theory of the mind and first suggested that we must have one mind before and after branching.
+Albert and Loewer relied on a dualistic theory of the mind and first suggested that we must have one mind before, and after, branching.
 The problem with this is that the other observers will be 'mindless hulks', people who act in every other way like a person but are not 'ensouled', and there would be no way to know the difference between the two.
-In response to this problem Albert and Loewer suggested that every brain must be associated with an infinity of minds so that they can be distributed in accordance with the Born rule.
+In response to this problem, Albert and Loewer suggested that every brain must be associated with an infinity of minds, so that they can be distributed after a split in accordance with the Born rule.
 Albert and Loewer suggested that Deutsch's probability justification can be transposed to the many minds approach, with the uncertainly relating to which world any one particular mind will end up in.

 Lockwood's many minds approach suggests that there is an importance attached to the measure, or weight of a world.
-Saying that a world has twice the weight as another "is parallel to saying, for example, that this pain lasted twice as long as the last one" or that "this pain is, superpositionally speaking, twice as extensive as that" (Lockwood, 1996a, pp.182).
-Lockwood went on to argue that it is "rational for an instantaneous mind to care equally about all of its successors" and that "this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity" (Lockwood, 1996b, pp.451).
+Lockwood claims that saying that a world has twice the weight as another "is parallel to saying, for example, that this pain lasted twice as long as the last one" or that "this pain is, superpositionally speaking, twice as extensive as that".
+Lockwood went on to argue that it is "rational for an instantaneous mind to care equally about all of its successors" and that "this is analogous to preferring the longer to the shorter of two alternative pleasures, when they are of equal intensity".

 Lockwood appears to advocate a utilitarian approach to morality.
-Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789, the principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.
-In order to quantify happiness Bentham considered; intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event) and extent (the amount of people it effects).
+Utilitarianism is a theory of morality first proposed by British philosopher Jeremy Bentham in 1789.
+The principle of utility states that an action is permissible if, and only if, it increases the total sum of utility, where utility is defined as the pleasure that comes from happiness.
+In order to quantify happiness Bentham considered intensity, duration, certainty or uncertainty, propinquity (closeness) or remoteness, fecundity (the ability to produce more happiness in the future), purity (the amount of pain associated with an event), and extent (the amount of people it effects).
 Lockwood suggested that we should add the potential weight of a world to the list with the following example; "Imagine that I am wired up to a pleasure machine, capable of administering some pleasurable sensation, of a fixed intensity, for different durations, and that these different durations are associated, respectively, with distinct outcomes of a quantum measurement."
-In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs" (Lockwood, 1996b, pp.451).
+In order to calculate how much pleasure "the machine will confer on the successors of this instantaneous mind" we must calculate "the total area of that region within my experiential manifold, in which the sensation in question occurs".